Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Otherwise, it needs to be added or changed.

-In Mac OS X 10.7, things are a little different.
-Lion uses a different cache format, the prelinked kernel.
-By default, Chameleon does not read it and scans the entire contents of the /Extra/Extensions directory, which slows down the download.
-The only thing that can be done so far is to create a shared cache in the system directory /System/Library/Caches/com.apple.kext.caches/Startup.
+Things are a little different in Mac OS X 10.7.
+Lion uses a different cache format - prelinked kernel.
+By default, Chameleon does not read it and scans the entire contents of the /Extra/Extensions directory, which slows down loading.
+The only thing that can be done for now is to create a shared cache in the system directory /System/Library/Caches/com.apple.kext.caches/Startup.
 Team:

 sudo kextcache -c /System/Library/Caches/com.apple.kext.caches/Startup/kernelcache -v -t -K /mach_kernel -- /System/Library/Extensions /Extra/Extensions

-And in order for the bootloader to pick up the kernelcache, you need to use the “UseKernelCache=Yes” argument at startup.
-But unlike the contents of /Extra, this file is subject to the operating system, and from time to time it will update it, forgetting, of course, about our "hacker" extensions.
-A solution to the problem is to move the kexts from /Extra to the /System/Library/Extensions directory and set the necessary permissions for them with the commands:
+And in order for the bootloader to pick up kernelcache, you need to use the “UseKernelCache=Yes” argument at startup.
+But unlike the contents of /Extra, this file is subject to the operating system, and from time to time it will update it, forgetting, of course, about our “hacker” extensions.
+A solution to the problem is to move the kexts from /Extra to the /System/Library/Extensions directory and give them the necessary permissions with the commands:

 sudo chown -R 0:0 /System/Library/Extensions